SoniAnmol/heros_team_page/index.md

 ## HERoS at TU Delft TPM Resilience Lab

-At the TPM Resilience lab, we are looking the Urban health emergency system through the lens of epidemiological and behavioural modelling.
+At the TPM Resilience lab, we are looking at the urban health emergency system through the lens of epidemiological and behavioural modelling.
 We are building an agent-based model using open data and open source software to devise actionable policy inputs and strategies to improve crisis response.